null-Exception1/pacman/README.md

-    "grid": [ ... ], # grid state of the maze (clarified in next section) "red": [row,col], # Row and column at which red ghost is present "cyan": [row,col], # Row and column at which cyan ghost is present "red": [row,col], # Row and column at which pink ghost is present "red": [row,col], # Row and column at which red ghost is present "pacman": [row, col] # Row and column at which pacman is present }
+    "grid": [ ... ], # grid state of the maze (clarified in next section) "red": [row,col], # Row and column at which red ghost is present "cyan": [row,col], # Row and column at which cyan ghost is present "pink": [row,col], # Row and column at which pink ghost is present "orange": [row,col], # Row and column at which orange ghost is present "pacman": [row, col] # Row and column at which pacman is present }